scram-lab/.github/.github/ISSUE_TEMPLATE/bug_report.md

 # Description of the bug
 <!--
     Describe the bug in detail.
 Do not be afraid to be as verbose as you can, please use code blocks, screen shots, figures, etc. to help communicate what is wrong!
+    Be sure to well comment any code blocks and explain added figures.
 -->

 ## Are there any relevant inputs and outputs?